eshanbehal/Top-10-Downloader/readme.md

 3. added menu to my app for seleting among various feeds like free apps , paid apps , songs etc.

+4. next thing i have added to my app is the menu group and created private objects for ths in the app.

+   also used the %d sign in the feed url as its a way to specify an integer value that will be replaced by a actual value using the String.format method.

+   here String.format method is a method that takes special characters like %d and number of values that are used to replace the format codes.